-Motherboards that can support NVIDIA SLI or multiple graphics cards then to be more expensive.
+Motherboards supporting NVIDIA SLI or multiple graphics cards tend to be more expensive.

 7. Quality of VRMs and Their Number

-This an often overlooked feature of a motherboard.
-While you do need to care much for these if you are a home or an office user or a gamer on a budget, if you are an enthusiast or a high end gamer then you must consider the VRMs on your motherboard.
+This is an often overlooked feature of a motherboard.
+While you need to care much for these if you are a home or office user or a gamer on a budget, if you are an enthusiast or a high-end gamer, you must consider the VRMs on your motherboard.

 Of course, more VRMs and better quality VRMs means expensive motherboard.
-In fact, VRMs are a crucial determining factor between a cheap and an expensive motherboard.
+VRMs are a crucial determining factor between a cheap and an expensive motherboard.

 8. Overclocking Support

 Not all motherboards support overclocking.
-In fact, with Intel only Z series motherboard support overclocking and with AMD only the B and the X series motherboard support overclocking.
+In fact, with Intel, only the Z series motherboard supports overclocking, and with AMD, only the B and the X series motherboard support overclocking.